-In summing up the contributions of the anthology, it may be useful to begin from the common conception that ‘one cannot not communicate,’ as Mumby contends that ‘every student learns in Communication 101’ (p.
+In summing up the contributions of the anthology, it may be useful to begin from the common conception that ‘one cannot not communicate,’ which Mumby contends that ‘every student learns in Communication 101’ (p.
 135).
 In the present context, ‘not not communicating’ incurs dis/organizing, as meaning and matter are continuously and variously entangled.
-All processes of sensemaking involve their own excess or overflows, leading to disorder amidst order.
+All processes of sensemaking involve their own excesses and overflows, leading to disorder amidst order.
 And all processes of disruption are patterned and re/ordering, creating stability within chaos.
 For some contributors, the explanation ends here: the communicative constitution of dis/organization is the process of dis/ambiguating the meanings we produce as we go about interacting with the world.
-For others, more is needed, as communication itself is materialized – e.g., as value production (Mumby) or affect (Ashcraft).
+For others, more is needed, because communication itself is materialized – e.g., as value production (Mumby) or affect (Ashcraft).

-Whatever the particular take, understanding dis/organization may seem a rabbit-hare type exercise (both are always present, but can never be seen at once), yet all contributions insist that the way forward is to insist on their relationality.
-And all illustrate the value of focusing on neither separately, but instead zooming in on the lines that make up both and keep them together, apart.
-Thus, each chapter provides a unique account of the rabbit-as-hare (or hare-as-rabbit), constituting the entire volume as a most wonderful mess.
+Whatever the particular take, understanding dis/organization may seem a rabbit-duck type exercise (both are always present, but can never be seen at once), yet all contributions insist that the way forward is to insist on their relationality.
+And all illustrate the value of focusing on neither separately; instead, zooming in on the lines that make up both and keep them together, apart.
+Thus, each chapter provides a unique account of the rabbit-as-duck (or duck-as-rabbit), constituting the entire volume as a most wonderful mess.

 ‘Staying with the trouble’, Haraway (2016) instructs us, is the best way of dealing with the messes we have made.
 This advice may, in itself, be troubling to some, as we encounter the unease of being left to (and with) our own devices.
 However, with global crises continuing to mount and multiply, the necessity of heeding it is becoming ever more apparent.
 In grabbling with the possibilities of staying troubled (and troubling stays), Dis/organization as communication offers ‘equipment for living’, as Burke (1973) might have it, reflexively, critically and productively.